How to find a builder for your project: expert advice on choosing the right trades

 It’s impossible to weigh every single little thing up, so if you have a good feeling about one particular builder or contractor, and the price is right, then go with it.

-13. Get a Contract in Place
+13. Get a contract in place

-A contract that details the extent of the work to be carried out in return for the agreed price – in addition to recording any extras as yet unagreed – is a useful point of reference in the event of any dispute.
+A building contract that details the extent of the work to be carried out in return for the agreed price – in addition to recording any extras as yet unagreed – is a useful point of reference in the event of any dispute.

 It will protect you in the event of anything going wrong, and documents everything to provide both parties with peace of mind.
 JCT offers the most popular jargon-free contracts.